AtomicFrontierCode/keyboards/README.md

 Written in Julia... because it's fast, easy to read, and annoys my labmates.

-To run, clone this repository and start Julia with `julia--project=.` and run `include("keyboardSA.jl")`.
+To run, clone this repository and start Julia with `julia --project=.` and run `include("keyboardSA.jl")`.
 It should start by benchmarking your training data (myBook.txt) against QWERTY followed by building it's own optimal layout.
 Change the number of iterations and cooling rates as desired within the SA() function.
 The terminal will give some indication of